davemus/octopus_ai_ws_edition/README.md

 # Octopus AI Workshop edition

 This branch is intended to be used for learning.
-It contains unfinished code that you will need to write.
+It contains unfinished code that you will need to write to make it usable.
-Working finished version are be found in the *finished* branch (might not exist yet)
+Working finished version are to be found in the *finished* branch (might not exist yet)

 ## Requirements